Father of mine, if this does not really have the power to pass away if I might not want to drink it, let your desire come into being.

 The phrase "pass " is a verb that means "go by", "pass by", "outstrip" (in speed), and "pass away".
 Iti s in the form of an infinitive, "to pass away."

 "Except" is from phrase which literally means "if might not".
-The negative used here is the Greek negative of a subjective opinion.
+The negative used here is the Greek negative of a subjective opinion, commands, and requests.
 The sense is that "you don't want" to do something, not that it isn't done or don't think something that might be true.
 If it wasn't done or wasn't true, the objective negative of fact would be used.

 "I drink" also means "I celebrate."
 It is the only word Christ uses from "drink" whether drinking water or wine.
 The form indicates something that might happen at some time.